emilyjmiles/self-care-center/README.md

 ## About The Project

-How can I care for myself?
-One way is with affirmations and mantras!
-Affirmations are thoughts of positive self-empowerment, meant to assert your self-worth.
-Mantras are repetive phrases that are repeated again and again during mindfulness practices.
-Your challenge is to build an app that helps users remind themselves of their inherent value!

-This Solo Challenge gives students and instructors the opportunity to get a pulse on where you are with the foundational concepts of Module 1 curriculum.
-Students should use this as an opportunity to challenge themselves and work completely independently.
-Google can (and probably should!) be used, but any other code base should not be referenced.
-Instructors will be able to use your work, both completion of functionality and code quality, to determine where you stand and if you are behind for this point in the module, provide supports to intervene.

-#### Learning Goals
+Self Care Center is an application with a little bit of sass.
+Do you ever need someone to remind you you're a badass?
+Then this is the app for you!
+A user can choose between an affirmation or a mantra and will receive a random sassy message on button click.
+If a user likes a message they can favorite it and it will appear on their favorites page.
+A user can also review their favorites and remove them if they decide that message is just too sassy for them.

-- Gain experience building an application that utilizes HTML, CSS and JavaScript
+This was a solo project to gain experience building an application from scratch that utilizes HTML, CSS and JavaScript and to better understand how to listen to and respond to user events.
-- Write HTML and CSS to match a provided comp
-- Understand how to listen to and respond to user events
-- Individualize your programming skill set

 The project specs can be found [here](https://frontend.turing.edu/projects/module-1/self-care-center.html)